dirkvanrensburg/dirkvanrensburg.github.io/source/_posts/2014-06-23-split-business-transactions-on-oracle-osb-using-appdynamics.markdown

 This is a statically accessible piece of code that will extract the transaction name from an arbitrary string.
 It first tries to find the token in the input string.
 Once the token is found it determines the open and end quote positions and returns the transaction name.
 If nothing is found then return _null_.

-Consider the following abbreviated code which calls the above method.
+The next step is to write some Java code that can use the above code without loading the entire string into memory.
 {% codeblock lang:java %}
 	public static short WITHIN = 512;
 	public static short BUFFER_SIZE = 256;